Three Subject Verb Disagreements

 Context is Key: The choice between singular and plural verbs hinges entirely on the context and intended meaning.
 Consider whether you're emphasizing the group's unity or the individual actions of its members.

 Other Collective Nouns: Remember, many other words can act as collective nouns, including words like audience, flock, herd, swarm, and crowd.
-The same principle applies: singular verbs emphasize the group's unity, while plural verbs highlight individual actions within the group.
+The same principle applies: singular verbs underline the group's unity, while plural verbs highlight individual actions within the group.

 Practice: Select the correct verb for these sentences: